seek-oss/treat/packages/gatsby-plugin-treat/README.md

 # 🍬 gatsby-plugin-treat

+> Warning: `gatsby-plugin-treat` is not yet working with treat v2.

 ## Setup

 To use `treat` in a [Gatsby](https://www.gatsbyjs.org) project, install `gatsby-plugin-treat` and add it to your `gatsby-config.js` file like this: